duju211/transalp/README.md

-This summer I crossed the alps with my road bike.
+In the summer of 2020 I crossed the alps with my road bike.
 I’ve recorded the whole ride and as a nice memory, I would like to visualise this ride.

 A short time ago I’ve discovered the awesome R package `targets`.
-The use of this package transformed the way I do my analysis and it helps me to make my post more reproducible.
+The use of this package transformed the way I do my analysis and it helps me to make my work more reproducible.

 If you want to reproduce this analysis, you have to perform the following steps: